 Get Prepared to File Chapter 7 Bankruptcy

 Speak to a member of our team right away to start relieving your financial burden.
 Our team represents individuals and small business owners in Chapter 7 and Chapter 13 bankruptcy cases.
 We can also represent men and women who might benefit from Chapter 11 reorganization bankruptcy, as well as Chapter 12 bankruptcy for family farmers.
-Call Farmer & Morris Law, PLLC at (828) 286-3866 to speak to a member of our team and start making plans to restore your finances today.
+Call Farmer & Morris Law, PLLC at (828) 286-3866 or contact bankruptcy lawyer to speak to a member of our team and start making plans to restore your finances today.